KonstantinosPetrakis/OpenCalculator/README.md

 If you go with calculator.py option, pygame and re have to be installed to your computer.
 Both of them are cross-platform.

 ## Usage
-OpenCalculator is small project which allows you to do mathematical calculations and plot a function in the x-y plane.
+OpenCalculator is small project which allows you to do mathematical calculations and plot a function in the x-y plane. <br>
 Screenshots
 ![Screenshot1](screenshot1.jpg)
 ![Screenshot2](screenshot2.jpg)